trevans24/angular_routing_lab/README.md

 * Note: We will need to run a local server once we start playing with routing.
     - In the application directory run `python -m SimpleHTTPServer`.
 (You can do `http-server` or `budo app.js --open` instead, if you have them installed.)
     - Then open your browser to "localhost:8000" (or similar).
-    - Developer console should display: `Angular is working.`
+    - The Developer console should display: `Angular is working.`

 ## Step 2. ng-route
 A Single Page App needs a way of responding to user navigation.
 In order to perform "frontend routing", we need a way to capture URL changes and respond to them.
 For example, if the user clicks on a link to "/wines/1414", we need our Angular application to know how to respond (what templates, controllers, and resources to use).
 What we *don't* want to happen is for the request to reach the server.